microsoft/onnxruntime/docs/ONNX_Runtime_for_Mobile_Platforms.md

   - Install the ONNX Runtime nightly python package from https://test.pypi.org/project/ort-nightly/
     - e.g. `pip install -i https://test.pypi.org/simple/ ort-nightly`
+    - ensure that any existing ONNX Runtime python package was uninstalled first, or use `-U` with the above command to upgrade an existing package
   - Convert the ONNX model to ORT format
     - `python <ONNX Runtime repository root>/tools/python/convert_onnx_model_to_ort.py <path to .onnx model>`
     - This script will first optimize the ONNX model and save it with a '.optimized.onnx' file extension